 Please refer to the ExpressRoute Documenation for ExpressRoute peering location to zone mapping.

 The Cloud Service Dependency Map (CSDM) documents critical system dependencies, both upstream and downstream, that could impact your cloud services.
-This will help your IT staff recognize potential issues before they happen, and help them resolve issues faster when a problem happens.
+This will help your IT staff recognise potential issues before they happen, and help them resolve issues faster when a problem occurs.

 Whenever a user accesses your application, a DNS query is used to map the name of your service to its IP address.
 By providing different responses to different DNS queries, Traffic Manager allows you to route incoming traffic across multiple hosted Azure services, whether they're running in the same data centre or across different data centres around the world.
 Traffic Manager provides you with a choice of traffic-routing methods, including performance, failover and round-robin.
 By using these to effectively manage your traffic, you can ensure high performance, availability and resiliency of your applications.